Block2Trace/Block2Trace/Wiki.md

 All of our documentation guidelines can be found in [Besu Documentation Site](https://besu.hyperledger.org/en/stable/)

-At the beginning the network will be conformed by 4 Validators , one RPC Node and some monitoring tools like:
+At the beginning the network will be conformed by 4 Validators and one RPC Node and some monitoring tools like:

     -Alethio Lite Explorer to explore blockchain data at the block , transaction and account level